AlexDpy/AclBundle/Resources/doc/usage.md

 $aclManager = $container->get('alex_dpy_acl.acl_manager');
 ```

-With the AclManager, we can grant (or revoke) a Role (or a User) on a Class (or an Object).
+The AclManager can grant (or revoke) a Role (or a User) on a Class (or an Object).
-This gives us 8 combinations exposed as 8 methods in the AclManager :
+This gives 8 combinations exposed as 8 methods in the AclManager :

 ```php
 AclManager::grantRoleOnClass($permissions, $class, $role, $field = null)